rateldajer/markcrowley/_topics/Forest-Fire-Management.md

 importance: 2
 ---

-The broad domain of [Sustainable Forest Management](/forest-management/), includes a wide variety of tasks and challenges.
+The broad domain of **Sustainable Forest Management**, includes a wide variety of tasks and challenges.
 Prof. Crowley's PhD research focussed on this domain from a harvesting pointing of view utilizing probabilistic modelling, simulation, and reinforcement learning.
 More recently, the lab carries out some research on the task of [Forest Wildfire Management](/forest-wildfire) which presents a number of unique challenges which push the boundaries of what is possible with existing AI/ML algorithms.